JamieCritchley/Cube-Wars-Game-Build/README.md

 As this was the first game I made, I did not consider adding the control scheme, so I've provided it here:

-'WASD' to move, mouse to rotate and left click to fire.'Q' switches between 2 characters: 1 character is smaller and quicker, but takes more damage from enemies and deals less damage through bullets.
+'WASD' to move, mouse to rotate and left click to fire.
+'Q' switches between 2 characters: 1 character is smaller and quicker, but takes more damage from enemies and deals less damage through bullets.